 Brooks Caldera size and fit

 The Brooks Caldera is true to size.
 It provides a secure and snug fit in the heel and midfoot area.
 The forefoot has a medium fit and the toe box is spacious enough for the toes to wiggle.
 Available sizes are from 7 to 15 for men’s and 5 to 12 for the women’s version.

 The outsole of the shoe utilizes a sticky rubber compound that provides durability, especially in high wear areas.
-The low-profile lugs provides decent traction on varied surfaces.
+The low-profile lugs provide decent traction on varied surfaces.
 The wide outsole is designed to give stability without sacrificing agility.

 The Brooks Caldera features a double-layer mesh coverage that provides foot protection while maintaining the breathable coverage and flexibility.
 The overlays help in providing a secure yet comfortable lockdown.

 The padded tongue gives added comfort while preventing debris from entering the shoe.
 The heel counter is also very efficient in securing the foot comfortably.

 Lastly, the Brooks Caldera has a lace garage that is specifically designed to keep the laces out of the way while running.